-Fund Mission: To provide support to the Bartlesville Area History Museum for items that are beyond the ability of the Museum's operating budget to purchase Fund Description: This fund was established to provide additional support for the operation of the Bartlesville History Museum.
+Fund Mission: To provide support to the Bartlesville Area History Museum for items that are beyond the ability of the Museum's operating budget to purchase Fund Description: operation Bartlesvi This fund was established to provide additional support for the operation of the Bartlesville History Museum.
 Money from the Bartlesville History Museum Trust Authority and donations are the principal revenues of the Special Museum Fund.
-2024 Accomplishments: Received Martha Jane Starr Grant Continued digitization of collections Added projector for events in museum gallery 2025 Objectives: Evaluate archived films to be converted to digital format Search for potential grant funds Budget Highlights: The major budgeted expenditures in this fund are for general supplies and replacement equipment.

-FUND 209 SPECIAL MUSEUM DEPT 425 MUSUEM

-2022-23 ACTUAL 2023-24 BUDGET 2023-24 ESTIMATE 2024-25 CITY MGR RECOMMENDS 2024-25 APPROVED BUDGET \$30,336 \$51,500 \$37,024 \$25,100 \$25,100
+2024 Accomplishments: • Cont Received Martha Jane Starr Grant Continued digitization of collections Added projector for events in museum gallery 2025 Objectives: uate archived film ch for potential gra s to be converted to ant funds o digital format Budget Highlights: 5 or budgeted expen and replacement eq nd are for general SPECIAL MUSEUM PEPT 425 MUSUEM 2022-23 ACTUAL 2023 -24 BUDGET 2023-24 ESTIMATE 2024-25 CITY MGR RECOMMENDS 2024-25 APPROVED BUDGET \$30,336 \$51,500 \$37,024 \$25,100 \$25,100